mariamrakka/vsd-hdp/README.md

 <details>
  <summary> Summary </summary>
 I have learned about Static Timing Analysis (STA).
-First, it is important to note that min delay (Thold<=Tcq_inflop+Tcomb) and max delay (Tclk>= Tcq_inflop+Tcomb+Tsetup_captureflop) are two sides of the same coin: if there was no min delay we could have met any max delay requirement by pushing the clock.
+First, note that setup time is the time the input data signals must be stable (either high or low) before the active clock edge occurs while hold time is the time the input data signals must be stable (either high or low) after the active clock edge occurs.
+It is important to note that min delay (Thold<=Tcq_inflop+Tcomb) and max delay (Tclk>= Tcq_inflop+Tcomb+Tsetup_captureflop) are two sides of the same coin: if there was no min delay we could have met any max delay requirement by pushing the clock.
 But when we push the clock we interfere with the time of the "capture" flop.
 Delay is a function of inflow of current (i.e. input transition): if there is fast current sourcing, we will get less delay (fast-rise).
 Delay is also a function of load capacitance.
 The timing arcs in combinational cells consist the delay information from every input pin to every outp-ut pin it can control.
 The timing arcs in a sequantial cell consist of delay from clock to Q for D flipflop or of delay from clock to Q and that from D to Q in case of a D latch.
 In both cases, timing arcs in a sequential cell also consist of setup/hold delays from clock to D. Note that setup/hold are around the sampling.
 Below is a picture noting the timing arcs in the sequential case.

 <img width="653" alt="sta_note" src="https://github.com/mariamrakka/vsd-hdp/assets/49097440/a6992e61-eab3-472b-a94d-8571e87cabac">